 - Mains or tap water.
 A significant source of drinking water, tap water is generally healthy in developed countries because municipalities there filter it from almost all possible unhealthy contaminants.
 The problem is that a part of this filtration process is the introduction of chlorine and fluoride, which tend to give the water an unpleasant taste and sometimes even a bad odor.
 Plus, in bigger quantities they can have negative effects on us in and of themselves.

-- Fortunately, tap water can be easily filtered through the use of house water filtration systems – things such as whole house water filters, under sink water filters, countertop water filters, refrigerator or even pitcher water filters can all help you filter your water.
+- Fortunately, tap water can be easily filtered through the use of house water filtration systems – things such as whole house water filters, under sink water filters, premium countertop mounted water filters, refrigerator or even high quality water pitcher filters can all help you filter your water.
 Additionally, boiling water kills most germs in water (if there are any), and putting it in a refrigerator overnight gets rid of chlorine, although both methods are much clumsier than simply using a water filter.

 - Filtered water.
 With a proper water filter, tap water can become more or less the healthiest drinking water you can get.

 - Well water.
 Well water is largely dependent on the well it comes from.
 It can either be very healthy and have a lot of trace minerals that we need, or it can be dangerously unhealthy.
 Either way, frequent testing of its qualities and intensive filtration is recommended.

 - Distilled water.
 Heated into steam and then condensed back into a tank, distilled water is great for ironing or machinery but is not a good source of drinking water.

 - Spring or mineral water.
 This water is collected from underground springs and is rich on healthy minerals.
 It is filtered and bottled for home use.
 Its quality, however, is subject to a lot of factors – how it was filtered, how it was bottled, how it was delivered, how it was stored, etc. Most of those depend on the specific company behind the process, but the water is always very expensive.